 '''

 // Return range for chunk ii if range [rLo:rHi] is divided into nc chunks

 2

 static region getChunk(int rLo, rHi, int nc, int ii) {

 if (rLo > rHi) return [0:-1]; // Empty region

 3

 4

-assert (nc > 0); // number of chunks must be > 0
+assert(nc > 0); // number of chunks must be > 0

 5

 assert (0 \le ii \&\& ii < c); // ii must be in [0:c-1] range

 int chunkSize = (rHi-rLo+c-1)/c;

 int myLo = rLo + iichunkSize;

 8

 int myHi = Math.min(rHi, rLo + (ii+1)chunkSize - 1);

 9

 return [myLo:myHi]; // range for chunk ii

 10

 11

 12

 // Chunked version using getChunk function

 int nc = numWorkerThreads(); // Set number of chunks to number of worker threads

-13

 14

 forall (point [ii]: [0:nc-1]) {

 15

 region myRange = getChunk(rLo, rHi, nc, ii);

 16

 int myLo = myRange.rank(0).low();

 17

 int myHi = myRange.rank(0).high();

 18

-for (int i = myLo; i \le myHi; i++)
+for(int i = myLo; i \le myHi; i++)

 19

 X[i] = Y[i] + Z[i];

 20

 21

 }

 '''

-Listing 27: Unchunked and chunked versions of a one-dimensional forall loop that returns the number of worker threads with which the parallel program execution was initiated; this is a suitable value for the number of chunks in this example.
+Listing 21: Unchunked and chunked versions of a one-dimensional forall loop

+Listing 20 includes unchunked and chunked version of an example forall loop.
+The chunking is achieved by creating an outer parallel forall loop with number of chunks = nc and an inner sequential for loop that executes the iterations in a given chunk.
+We assume the availability of a library call, numWorkerThreads(), that returns the number of worker threads with which the parallel program execution was initiated; this is a suitable value for the number of chunks in this example.
 The size variable is then set to the expected chunk size i.e., number of iterations per chunk.
 If nc evenly divides n, then we could just set size to equal n/nc.
-Otherwise, we'd like to set size to be $\lceil n/nc \rceil$.
-Since Java does not provide a convenient primitive for performing this operation on integers8, we use the mathematical property that $\lceil x/y \rceil$ equals $\lfloor (x+y-1)/y \rceil$ for integers x, y such that y > 0.
+Otherwise, we'd like to set size to be $\lceil n/nc \rceil$ .
+Since Java does not provide a convenient primitive for performing this operation on integers, we use the mathematical property that $\lceil x/y \rceil$ equals $\lfloor (x+y-1)/y \rfloor$ for integers x, y such that y > 0.
 (Recall that standard integer division in languages like Java and C truncates downwards like the floor function.)

 After nc and size have been identified, the outer forall loop is set up to execute for nc iterations with index variable ii ranging from 0 to nc-1.
 Each forall iteration then computes the range of iterations for its chunk, myLo...myHi as a function of its index variable ii.
-The use of the Math.min function ensures that the last chunk stays within the bounds of the original loop (in the case that nc does not evenly divide n).
-This division into chunks guarantees that each iteration of the original loop is assigned to exactly one chunk and that all chunks have the same size when n is a multiple of nc.
+The use of the Math.min function ensures that the last chunk stays within the bounds of the original loop (in the case that nc does not evenly divide nc).
+This division into chunks guarantees that each iteration of the original loop is assigned to exactly one chunk and that all chunks have the same size when nc is a multiple of nc.

 The above calculation can get more complicated when the lower bound of the original loop is non-zero, and when the original forall has a multidimensional region.
-For general loop bounds, we can introduce a helper function called GetChunk() as shown in Listing 27.
+For general loop bounds, we can introduce a helper function called GetChunk() as shown in Listing 21.
 For multidimensional regions, the GetChunk() function can simply be performed separately in each dimension, provided that the total number of chunks is also given as a multidimensional region that specifies the number of chunks in each dimension.